Name: Vaganov Aleksandr Viktorovich

 Case History

-At the end of February 2023, seven searches took place in the towns of Kingisepp and Slantsy, Leningrad Region.
-The Investigative Committee initiated a criminal case on charges of extremism against Kirill Khabrik, Igor Zhmyrev, and other unidentified persons.
-Charges were also filed against Sergey Ryabokon, Andrey Morozov, and Yevgeniy Poveshchenko.
-The latter is under a recognizance agreement; the rest have been detained.
-At the end of March, searches again took place in Kingisepp.
-Eleven believers were interrogated.
-Five more people became defendants in the criminal case: Miroslav Sabodash, Igor Shevlyuga, Tatyana Stepanova, Aleksandr Vaganov, and Konstantsiya Vovk.
-They were placed in a temporary detention center but were quickly released except for Shevlyuga, who spent 26 days in a detention center.
-All five are prohibited from certain activities.
+At the end of February 2023, 7 searches were carried out in the cities of Kingisepp and Slantsy (Leningrad Region).
+The Investigative Committee initiated a criminal case against Kirill Khabrik, Igor Zhmyrev and other unidentified persons under an extremist article.
+Charges were also brought against Andrey Morozov, Sergey Ryabokon and Yevgeniy Poveschenko.
+The latter was chosen a restriction measure in the form of a recognizance agreement, and the rest were placed in a pre-trial detention center, where they spent from 9 to 11 months.
+At the end of March, searches were again carried out in Kingisepp.
+Eleven other believers were interrogated.
+Five more people became defendants in the criminal case: Miroslav Sabodash, Igor Shevlyuga, Tatyana Stepanova, Aleksandr Vaganov and Konstantsiya Vovk.
+They were placed in a temporary detention center, but soon released all but Igor Shevlyuga, who spent a month in the pre-trial detention center.
+In May 2024, the case went to court, and in December 2025 it was returned to the prosecutor’s office to eliminate procedural errors.